-In December 2015, Wales made organ donation opt-out.
-Unless you make it known you don't want your organs to be used after death, they will be.
-This is only if you've lived in Wales for more than 12 months and are over 18 years old.
+In December 2015, Wales was the first UK nation to make organ donation automatic 'opt-in' for all residents over the age of 18.
+That means that unless you make it known you don't want your organs to be used after death, they will be.

 Elsewhere in the world, organ donation and transplant rates vary.

-In Brazil, they chose a hard opt-out system in 1997.
-Eight years later, they returned to the previous opt-in process.
+Brazil chose a hard opt-out system in 1997.
+Eight years later, they returned to the earlier opt-in process.
 But why?

 The country faced problems as families weren’t allowed to overrule the system, enabling doctors to remove organs when family members knew the deceased would have objected.
 Brazil had ignored the possibility people weren’t well-informed enough.

-In France, there’s a soft opt-out organ donation system – like Wales.
+In France, there’s a soft opt-out organ donation system, like the UK.
 Consent is presumed, but the deceased’s family has the final say.
 This helps to balance respect for family rights and the burden of decision.

 It’s a similar process in Spain.
-The country is often considered the gold standard for organ donations.
-In 2016, 4,818 transplants were performed in Spain.
-For every one million people, the country has 43.4 people who have donated.
+The country is often considered the gold standard for organ donations, accounting for 20% of EU donors.
+In 2021, 4,781 transplants were performed in Spain.
+For every one million people, the country has 40.2 people who have opted in to donate.

 To keep refusal rates low, better awareness about the importance of organ donation is needed.
 This is where the UK can improve.